Brown-University-Library/sierra_big_export_code/README.md

 ### Code flow...

 The full set of marc records are exported from Sierra twice a week.
-There are three parts to this code...
+There are four parts to this code & process...

-#### Determine the last bib
+1. #### Determine the last bib

-Currently lib/last_bib.py is called by a cron script a few times a day.
-This produces a json file in a web-accessible directory.
-One of the json fields contains the last-bib.
+    Currently `lib/last_bib.py` is called by a cron script a few times a day.
+This produces a [web-accessible json-file](https://library.brown.edu/josiah/sierra_big_exports/last_bib.json).
+The `id` field contains the last-bib.

-#### Set up the tracker
+2. #### Set up the tracker

+    The tracker is a [web-accessible json file](https://library.brown.edu/josiah/sierra_big_exports/tracker.json).
 Just before the main processing code is run via cron, the previous tracker is deleted via a separate cron-job.
 When the main processing code is run via its cron-job, the tracker is checked.
     - The first check is to see if it exists.
 If it doesn't exist, it's created.
     - The second check is to see if it contains a last bib.
 If it doesn't, the last bib is grabbed from the web-accessible last_bib.json url described above.
     - The third check is to see if batches have been created.
 If they haven't been, the tracker uses the last-bib to determine the full-range of bibs, then creates the batches of bib sub-ranges respecting the 2000-bib-range limit for the api.

-#### Query the api
+3. #### Query the api

     - The 'next-batch' bib-range is grabbed from the tracker.
     - The api is queried on the bib-range.
     - The api returns a file-url for the specified bib-range.
     - The file-url is accessed and the file is saved to the target directory with a unique name.
     - The tracker is updated indicating that batch is complete.
     - The script gets the 'next-batch' bib-range from the tracker, and the cycle continues.

+4. #### Validate the marc files

+    Some of the downloaded *.mrc files aren't actually marc, but instead contain status information from the api.
+This step goes through each record and moves any invalid *.mrc file to a *.txt file.

 #### Notes

 - This code is used by...
     - new-Josiah
-        - A fourth step occurs: The processing of the marc-files to extract updates.
+        - A fifth step occurs: The processing of the marc-files to extract updates.
 This is currently accomplished via old code in a private repostory.
-Those 'update-marc-files' are saved into a directory where a final fifth step occurs.
+Those 'update-marc-files' are saved into a directory where a final sixth step occurs.
 Ruby traject code (in a separate repository) processes each of the update-marc-files, flowing extracted data into solr.
     - tech-services reports ([code](https://github.com/birkin/ts_reporting_project))
         - A cron script triggers code that runs through these marc-files and updates db tables for the web-app.